LIVING SINGLE IN NYC

 A single twenty-something friend, likes to enjoy the Mary Jane while frantically scrubbing her Hell’s Kitchen bathroom on her hands and knees with a toothbrush.
 (So much for the thought that marijuana increases the appetite for food.)

-Still another forty-something friend who's now married, recalls drinking chardonnay and eating gravlax straight from the package for dinner while sitting on the floor of her Upper West Side apartment.
-The best wine was Edna Valley Chardonnay, which she was drawn to because her grandmother's name was Edna.
+Still another forty-something friend who’s now married, recalls drinking chardonnay and eating gravlax straight from the package for dinner while sitting on the floor of her Upper West Side apartment.
+Her wine choice was Edna Valley Chardonnay, which she was drawn to because her grandmother’s name was Edna.

 If you’re more mature and married now, you may have discovered that scrubbing the bathroom is far from a Secret Single Behavior and has become a Sunday morning ritual.

 An activity that once made you relax and feel happy could now be one that you dread or even hire someone to do.

 Or you’re breaking up with gravlax –– you ate so much of it during those six months of singlehood that you actually gag at the thought of another bite, and you now prefer Sauvignon blanc with Ahi Tuna.

 For me, furniture moving is less likely (until I get a new apartment), since every piece is strategically planned and there’s little room for reinvention.
 I’ll keep searching from my new quirky “thing” but whatever my future SSB is, I can assure you –– it will most definitely involve red wine.